Learn how to embed GitHub Gist in WordPress in this complete guide covering all possible ways.

-Won’t it be awesome if we could directly embed the code snippets from Gist using oEmbeds?
+GitHub Gist is one of the most popular ways to share code snippets on the web.
+As such, wouldn’t it be awesome if we could directly embed the code snippets from Gist on our WordPress websites using oEmbeds?

-In this post, I will walk you through few ways that you can easily embed GitHub Gists in WordPress posts.
+In this post, I will walk you through a few ways that you can easily embed GitHub Gist in WordPress posts.
 I will also show you some additional controls and options with Gist that you can achieve by installing different plugins.

-First, if you have stumbled on this article and do not know idea about Gist, here’s a brief introduction to the code snippet service – Gist.
+First, if you have stumbled on this article and do not have any idea about Gist, here’s a brief introduction to the code snippet service – Gist.

 GitHub introduces gist as a Git repository that can be forked, cloned, and manipulated in every way.

-It’s pretty self-explanatory, and if you’ve used Github before, it won’t take you long to understand and start using Gist.
+The introduction is pretty self-explanatory, and if you’ve used GitHub before, it won’t take you long to understand and start using Gist.

-As Gists have become a popular way of sharing codes, there exist many ways you can embed it within your WordPress post.
+As Gist has become a popular way of sharing codes, there exist many ways you can embed them within your WordPress post and pages.

 GitHub itself provides a default way to embed Gist in other websites, and it requires inserting a “script” tag.
 But like I mentioned above inserting codes with “script” tags can get messed up with the TinyMCE editor used in WordPress.